villekf/OMEGA-doc/docs/source/features.rst

 * OpenCL and CUDA support (single precision only)
  * Works with AMD, Nvidia or Intel GPUs
  * Has been tested with GPUs from all three (AMD in Windows, Intel in Linux, Nvidia in Linux)
- * Possibly also with mobile device GPUs such as Qualcomm
+ * Possibly also works with mobile device GPUs such as Qualcomm
 * Supports any data that uses ray-tracing
  * Only the source and detector coordinates need to be input
  * Source and/or detector can be inside the FOV
 * In addition to supporting coordinates for each measurement, supports also index-based reconstruction
  * Separate 16-bit index-vectors can be input for transaxial and axial dimensions
  * Each index corresponds to a coordinate in separate coordinate vectors (transaxial and axial)
- * Useful for symmetric systems
+ * Useful for symmetric systems where same coordinates (transaxial and/or axial) are repeated, such as cylindrical or "cubic" PET.
 * Supported projectors include:
  * Improved Siddon's ray tracer
   * Also multi-ray version available